davoodharun/terragrunt-scaffolder/README.md

 ```
 tgs init                  # Initialize a new project with tgs.yaml and main.yaml in .tgs directory
 tgs create stack [name]   # Create a new stack configuration in .tgs/stacks directory
+tgs create container      # Create a container in the storage account for remote state
 tgs list                  # List available stacks in .tgs/stacks directory
 tgs generate              # Generate Terragrunt configuration based on tgs.yaml and main.yaml
+tgs plan                  # Show changes that will be applied to the infrastructure
+tgs validate [stack]      # Validate a stack configuration (defaults to main stack)
+tgs validate-config       # Validate the tgs.yaml configuration file
+tgs details [stack]       # Show detailed information about a stack configuration
+tgs diagram              # Generate a Mermaid diagram of the infrastructure layout
 ```

 ### Workflow